 Field Quality Control Samples

-The STIA routinely collects field duplicate and equipment blank samples during NPDES sampling events in accordance with the QAPP.
+STIA routinely collects field duplicate and equipment blank samples during NPDES sampling events in accordance with the QAPP.
 Appendix B summarizes these results.
 The results reflect on the efficacy of the STIA’s “clean” sampling methods developed for stormwater monitoring relative to metals (POS 1999).

-Fifteen Field Quality Control samples were collected in the 2018 – 2019 reporting period.
+Fifteen (15) Field Quality Control samples were collected in the 2018 – 2019 reporting period.
 There were no anomalies associated with samples collected during these same storm events.